 So, here are 5 must-visit places in Madhya Pradesh with a bit of focus on history, things to do, how to reach and where to stay.
 Hope this helps you in planning your next trip to this wonderful state in India.

-Must-visit destinations in Madhya Pradesh for culture, heritage, food and adventure enthusiasts
+This list of must-visit places in Madhya Pradesh is especially for culture, heritage, food and adventure enthusiasts.

 Located in the Malwa region surrounded by the Vindhyas, the city of Indore gets its name from Hindu God Indra, who is the presiding deity of the Indreshwar Mahadev temple and at one time had performed penance here.
 In the medieval centuries, Indore acted as a trading hub between either side of the Vindhyas, connecting Delhi to Deccan.
 From 17th century onwards it came under the rule of the Marathas, who appointed the Holkars to hold power in the region until Ahilyabai Holkar moved the capital to Maheshwar.

 Popular for its ubiquitous Poha and namkeen(savouries), Indore is supposedly the most populous and largest city of Madhya Pradesh and an emerging educational hub of India.
 Crowned the ‘cleanest city in India’ four times in a row, and a well-deserved one at that, Indore is also the commercial capital of Madhya Pradesh.